iSchluff/aredux/README.md

 import {connect} from "aredux/lib/react";
 import {addRails} from "./action";

-const RailwayWorks = ({rails, dispatch}) => <div id="meshList">
+// The dispatch function is passed as a prop by the connect wrapper below const RailwayWorks = ({rails, dispatch}) => <div id="meshList">
   <h2>Railway Factory</h2>
   <button onClick={() => dispatch(addRails(3, 300))}>Build</button>